Regional training opportunities

 Putting public health evidence in action

-The OCTRI Community Research Hub, through a grant from the Cancer Prevention and Control Research Network (CPCRN), offers a full day training on evidence-based approaches twice a year in several locations across Oregon.
-CPCRN's cross-center Capacity Building, Technical Assistance and Training Workgroup has created an interactive training curriculum to support community program planners and health educators in developing skills in using evidence-based approaches and learning about new tools for planning and evaluating community health interventions.
+The OCTRI Community Research Hub, via partners with the Cancer Prevention and Control Research Network (CPCRN), offers a full day training on evidence-based approaches once a year.
+We regularly choose training locations outside of the Portland-metro that may be more convenient to those living in rural regions of the state.
+The local training team has modified the curricula and training approach to be highly interactive, supportive of community program planners and project leaders in developing skills to use evidence-based approaches and apply new tools toward planning and evaluating community health interventions.

 For more details: Email Paige Farris